RubixML/Housing/README.md

 - Data science competitions are a great way to practice your machine learning skills.

 ### Next Steps
-Have a look at the Gradient Boost [documentation](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) page to get a better sense of what the learner can do.
+Have a look at the [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) documentation page to get a better sense of what the learner can do.
 Try tuning the hyper-parameters for better results.
 Consider filtering out noise samples from the dataset by using methods on the dataset object.
 For example, you may want to remove extremely large and expensive houses from the training set.

-## Original Dataset
-From Kaggle:

-> Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
-But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.
->
-> With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 ### References
 >- D. De Cock.
 (2011).
 Ames, Iowa: Alternative to the Boston Housing Data as an End of Semester Regression Project.
 Journal of Statistics Education, Volume 19, Number 3.